New Jersey DUI Lawyer Can Help You Clear Your Record

 The court may also consider it a “Crime of Violence” under limited circumstances.
 Since August of 2011, it is now a fourth-degree crime in New Jersey to drive with a suspended license during the suspension period after having received of two or more DUIs, in violation of N.J.S.
 2C:40-26.
 If convicted of this fourth-degree crime, you will go to jail for a minimum of 6 months and as much as 18 months.
 This conviction is most certainly a CIMT and the court may consider it a Crime of Violence since you can spend more than 365 days in jail.

 Driving Under the Influence of Drugs

-When it comes to the topic of driving under the influence, your New Jersey DUI lawyer can tell you that there is no distinction in the eyes of the law between driving drunk and driving high.
+When it comes to the topic of driving under the influence, your Eatontown DUI attorney can tell you that there is no distinction in the eyes of the law between driving drunk and driving high.

 First off, alcohol is technically a drug, as it is a chemical that alters the functionality and chemistry of your brain.
 Secondly, driving under the influence simply means that you are operating a motor vehicle under the influence of a brain altering substance.

 Why Is There No Difference Between Drug DUI and DUI Involving Alcohol?

 For this reason, it would not make sense for there to be two different classes of the crime, one for driving under the influence of alcohol and one for driving under the influence of narcotics.
 This would simply create stricter penalties for someone possibly facing severe penalties already.
 However, if you face charges of driving under the influence of narcotics and the police found you in possession of those narcotics you can be facing three additional charges.

 Additional Charges If Also Found in Possession of Narcotics

 - Possession of a controlled dangerous substance: this is typically a disorderly persons offense for marijuana, but depending on the drug and the amount it can be an indictable offense;